‘Every pain, every sadness... just disappeared’: Richmond tattoo artist covers up breast cancer port scars

 “My philosophy in life is when you’re having a bad day, someone else is having a worse day,” she said.

-So, after being diagnosed with stage 2-3 triple negative breast cancer at age 26, she tried to make the best out of her time during chemo treatment.
+So, after being diagnosed with stage 2-3 triple-negative breast cancer at age 26, she tried to make the best out of her time during chemo treatment.

-“Nobody could go in and thank God for the nurses because they were so amazing,” Bourne said.
+“Nobody could go in, and thank God for the nurses because they were so amazing,” Bourne said.
 “My mom sat outside, and they made sure I had a window, so I could see her and we could Facetime.”

 Her treatments required a surgically implanted access port with a thin silicone tube that attaches to a vein.
 This allows chemotherapy medications to be delivered directly into the port rather than having a needle stuck in a vein in the arm multiple times.

 “You get used to it,” Bourne said.
-“It was kind like of part of you, but once it’s removed it’s like what do you do.”
+“It was kind like of part of you, but once it’s removed, it’s like what do you do?”

 That is how Bourne ended up connecting with Black.